jander99/interview-challenge/README.md

 ## Cryptocurrency Converter ##

-This project will contain an API that allows the user to convert the value of one cryptocurrency into another cryptocurrency.
+This project will contain the skeleton of an API that allows the user to convert the value of one cryptocurrency into another cryptocurrency.

 ## API Specification ##